siemd2/SumoBot/README.md

 ![SumoBots Banner](./assets/sumobots-banner.png)

 Welcome to my **AC Robotics SumoBots** repository!
 This project is designed to provide all the necessary software for programming an Arduino-based SumoBot.
-This repository is and it's open to everyone.

 ## 🌟 Features